-- And speaking of naming conventions, use numbers at the start of file names as an easy way to reference multiple documents Why?
-If there are many files with closely-resembling names, it can be very confusing when this is then multiplied by a factor of X forwards languages (and then X English back translations on top of that).
+- And speaking of naming conventions, use numbers at the start of file names as an easy way to reference multiple documents.
+Why?
+If you send 30 unique files with similar names, it can be confusing, especially when this number is then multiplied by a factor of X languages (and then X English back translations on top of that).
 Is your head spinning yet?

-This way, when communicating during the project, you can say “We received Chinese files 01-03, I just need number 04, please”, or “We need to send replacement English files for nos.
-01 and 04.”
-There will be much less chance of misunderstanding or delay on both sides.
+This way, when communicating during the project, you can say “We received Chinese files 01-03, I just need number 04, please” or “We are sending over replacement English files for documents 01 and 04.”
+To reduce misunderstanding and cut down on delays on both sides, use this simply numbering method.

-- Send only final document versions, not draft versions.
+5. Send only final document versions, not draft versions.
 Do you have a non-IRB approved Assent File that you’re in a hurry to have translated?
 Want to send it for translation ahead of time, thinking that the translator can apply any changes to the approved version afterwards?
 Resist this urge!
 It is playing with fire.
-The chances are that somewhere along the line, there will be an error or omission in your translations that may or may not go undetected.
+Chances are good that somewhere along the line, there will be an error or omission in your medical translation that may or may not go undetected during the IRB process.

-- The same idea holds true for User Manuals where there is a software product or app involved.
+6. The same goes for user manuals where there is a related software product or app.
 Do not send your supporting documentation for translation ahead of the product release.
 While this might seem like a time-saver, it is most likely to only cause delays and headaches for you down the road.
-Despite the time lag, usually it is much faster and safer to wait until the final software screen shots and terminology have been fully tested, validated, captured, and approved.
+Despite the time lag, in most cases it will be faster and safer to wait until the final software screen shots and terminology have been fully tested, validated, captured, and approved.
 Consistency is a virtue here and all it takes is some patience.
 Being slightly behind schedule is better than having to pay for an entirely new translation of a user manual because your app beta testers found a serious functionality flaw.

 7. Avoid using email to send large file attachments.
-Most email systems have built-in size limits.
-If there is a 15-megabyte limit on file attachments (or less), and you’re trying to email an 18-megabyte Word file, you may or may not get the rejection notification until hours (or even days) later—meanwhile, you may have assumed your file was received and is being translated.
+Keep in mind that most email systems have built-in size limits.
+If there is a 15-megabyte limit (or less) on file attachments and you try to email an 18-megabyte Word file to your LSP, you may or may not get the rejection notification hours (or even days) later—all the while assuming your file was received and is being translated.
 Not good!
-Instead, use a free tool like the DTS Online Portal or ShareFile to send files over, say, 10 MB or larger.
-New to the concept of the DTS Portal?
-We’d be happy to give you a very short demo at your convenience.
+Instead, use a free tool like the DTS Online Portal or ShareFile to send files 10 MB or larger.
+With our portal, you’ll be able to check on the status of your medical translation services throughout the project too.